cgrima/sharad/README.md

 ## Usage
 -----
-Copy params.py in the same folder as your sharad package and fill it with your own parameters.
+`cp _params.py ../params.py` and fill it with your own parameters.